equito-network/equito-hardhat-template/README.md

 }
 ```

-`user_contract_address` this will store the address of your deployed contract.
-This is updated by the deployment script automatically at the end of the process.
-If you already have deployed the contract and want to set peers (say) then update this with the address of your contract.

 ### Usage

 This Hardhat project provides essential commands to streamline and enhance your development workflow.
 Write your contract inheriting `EquitoApp.sol` and place it in the contracts directory.
 The name of the contract should be the same as the name `CONTRACT_NAME` specified in the `.env` file.